-Anticipated claims on the unearned exposure are calculated by applying the UK GAAP ultimate loss ratios (by reserving class) to the earned business.
+Anticipated claims on the unearned exposure are calculated by applying the most recent earned years' UK GAAP ultimate loss ratios (by reserving class) to the unearned business premium.
 For the London business, we also allow for an average loss ratio for potential Catastrophe claims.
 This approach is in line with the approach used last year.
 Where considered relevant, the ultimate loss ratios have been adjusted to make allowance of raising inflation affecting costs of settling claims due to macroeconomic uncertainties and also via the use of further event not in data ("ENID") loadings.
 NIA - UK monitors the emergence of inflation on a regular basis and will adjust technical provision assumptions to allow for unusual claim patterns if required.